olialb/openHABdbTools/README.md

 ```
   ---
 **Note:**
 Excel versions for different countries load CSV files different. if you use a English Excel version the default delimiter ',' works fine.
-For German Excel versions you use better ';'. this can be set with the *delimiter=* value.
+For German Excel versions you use better ';'.
+This can be set with the *delimiter=* value.

 ```ini
 #uncomment this when you have a german Excel Version